nki13/nki13.github.io/CS460/HW1/index.md

 git remote add origin https://github.com/nki13/nki13.github.io git remote
 ```
-## Step 2: Setup HTML, CSS, and Bootstrap...getting ready to code
+## Step 2: Setup HTML, CSS, and Bootstrap...Getting ready to code

 After getting Git setup, my next task was to figure out how I was going to write these web pages.
 Taking a note from my porfessor, I used Visual Studio Code as my text editor.
 To start out, I created a index.html file and a styles.css file.
 The HTML below is what I added to index.html to use Bootstrap and CSS.
 Once I had all of that setup, I was able to finally add content to it.